fluid-project/floeproject.org/src/collections/news/2024-05-22-wordle-bilingual-support.md

 platform.
 With this feature in place, further language support can be easily incorporated by adding translations and making minor adjustments, allowing for future growth and adaptation to diverse linguistic communities.

-We encourages users to explore the bilingual features and provide feedback on their experience.
+We encourage users to explore the bilingual features and provide feedback on their experience.
 Continuous improvement and adaptation to user needs remain a top priority, ensuring that the platform remains accessible and engaging for a wide range of individuals.